Arts & Engagement

 BSU Ensembles & Recitals

-Free and open to the public.
+Free and open to the public, no tickets required.

 Boyden Hall, Horace Mann Auditorium, 131 Summer Street, Bridgewater, MA

-7 pm
+8:00 pm

 Boyden Hall, Horace Mann Auditorium, 131 Summer Street, Bridgewater, MA

-8 pm
+7:00 pm

-Student Recital – Kaitlin R. (Voice)
+Student Recital – Kaitlin R. - Voice

 Boyden Hall, Horace Mann Auditorium, 131 Summer Street, Bridgewater, MA

-7 pm
+7:00 pm

 Level 300 student, Kaitlin Rancourt, will be showcasing her work as a voice major in a solo recital